 Before the excitement of training camp, before the thrill of being back on the ice for the first time in months, and before the stress of a new season helps itself to a comfortable spot in the front of your brain, now’s a good chance to check in with your players.

-Hopefully most of them have spent the summer preparing for a new season, even though that season has been, and still is somewhat, in doubt.
+Hopefully most of them have spent the summer combining relaxation, rejuvenation and preparation for a new season.

-It’s been one of the most complicated off-seasons in our game’s history.
-As coaches you’ve no doubt been called upon to deliver guidance to your players and their families.
-It’s difficult when you don’t know the answers.
+The past couple off-seasons, arguably the most complicated off-seasons in our game’s history, are behind us.
+As coaches you were no doubt called upon to deliver guidance to your players and their families and that won’t change simply because the pandemic has slowed and we’re learning to live with COVID-19 existing.
+But who knows what tomorrow brings; it’s difficult when you don’t know the answers.
 Personally, it’s difficult when you don’t know if those answers even matter.

 - See also:

 We are sorry this post was not useful for you...

 Tell us how we can improve this post?